christenebennett/todos/README.md

 - cannot edit todo items
 - cannot edit list names
+- cannot delete lists
-- no data persistence (all your list data will be lost on page refresh)
+- no data persistence (new data will be lost on page refresh)